naqtn/GMnet-manual/engine/tutorial/7_player.md

     ??? "instance wil"
     ??? "wil" => "will"

+    ???
+"This will"..."Once this was"..."this instance"
+    ???
+I think there's too many "this" and thease are little bit ambiguous.
+    ???
+The first "this" points the code "mp_sync()".
+    ???
+Does the second "this" points newly created object instance?

 If you add one player instance to your room and connect 4 players togther, each player will have four player instances.

 Now we need to tell the engine what variables to sync and how: